 eCOA data flows directly into the electronic data capture system, with no manual data transfer, no reconciliation delays between separate vendor platforms, and no integration tax.
 One source of truth from first patient in to database lock, with no second vendor relationship to manage.

 Full regulatory compliance built in across all study types and jurisdictions.
-FDA 21 CFR Part 11, ICH E6(R2/R3), EU Annex 11, GDPR, and HIPAA validated, with support for FDA rare disease guidance and the February 2026 single-pivotal-trial framework for orphan drug programmes.
+FDA 21 CFR Part 11, ICH E6(R2/R3), EU Annex 11, GDPR, and HIPAA validated, with support for FDA rare disease guidance and the February 2026 single-pivotal-trial framework for orphan drug programs.
 No separate implementation project required when adding a new indication or market.

 A unified EDC, ePRO, eConsent, and RWE platform designed for the precision, patient-centricity, and global reach that rare disease research demands.

 Castor’s DCT toolkit includes remote eConsent, ePRO deployable as BYOD or on provisioned devices, SMS and WhatsApp reminders, offline mode with automatic sync for low-connectivity settings, and telemedicine visit scheduling, enabling patients to participate from home across 160+ countries without frequent site visits.
 24/7 multilingual patient support further reduces the burden on sites.
-This is particularly valuable for rare disease patients who may live far from specialist centres or who have limited mobility.
+This is particularly valuable for rare disease patients who may live far from specialist centers or who have limited mobility.

 Castor is compliant with FDA 21 CFR Part 11, ICH E6(R2) and E6(R3), EU Annex 11, GDPR, and HIPAA.
-For rare disease and orphan drug programmes, the platform supports FDA’s February 2026 single-pivotal-trial guidance framework and decentralized trial designs required to enroll geographically dispersed patient populations.
+For rare disease and orphan drug programs, the platform supports FDA’s February 2026 single-pivotal-trial guidance framework and decentralized trial designs required to enroll geographically dispersed patient populations.